Tā Ch’ilā Provincial Park (Boya Lake)

 Tā Ch’ilā Provincial Park offers scenic camping and a wide variety of water recreation opportunities with Boya Lake's superb water clarity and colour, beckoning the traveller to explore its many islands and bays.

 Tā Ch’ilā is situated on the Liard Plain, an area carved out by glaciers 20,000 years ago.
-The area is characterized by elongated ridges, or drumlins and eskers.
+The area is characterized by long ridges, or eskers, and elongated hills, or drumlins.

 Boya Lake is also one of the few lakes in the north that is warm enough for swimming.
 The park offers two short hiking trails, a mountain bike trail and limitless bays and islands to discover by canoe or motor boat.